kennygtanaka/NLP-Earphone-Reviews/README.md

-# Natural Language Processing (NLP) on Earphone Reviews
+# Sentiment Analysis On Earphone Reviews

 Personal project analyzing text reviews for earphones on Amazon.